NUCCDC

 We have an annual tryout process which takes place between the end of September and early November.
 The CCDC competition starts early in the spring semester.
 Everyone is welcome to try out – graduates and undergraduates, as well as international students.

-Check back at this site in late September for information regarding tryouts.
-You can also obtain more information regarding NUCCDC (including tryouts) by joining our mailing list or sending us an email at [email protected].
+You can obtain more information regarding NUCCDC (including tryouts) by joining our mailing list or sending us an email at [email protected].

 The Team